What can I compost? | Accepted Materials Chart

 Compost collection is unlimited.
 Simply fill your cart first, then place any extra materials in paper leaf bags and set out next to your cart for collection.
 Place bags at the curb and not on the sidewalk where they can block pedestrian access.

 Can I compost large tree stumps and limbs and wood waste?

 Yes.
 Put stumps and limbs in your cart if they fit.
 If your cart is full, you can set out large stumps and limbs (up to 4 feet in length and less than 60 pounds) beside your cart and they will be collected.
 Bundle limbs and tie with cotton string only.
 (Materials such as nylon string or duct tape are not compostable).
 Untreated, unpainted, non-pressure treated wood and sawdust are also collected.

 What about Recycle the Fall?

+Recycle the Fall is now Compost the Fall.
 With the new compost collection program, participating customers can set out unlimited amounts of leaves year round for weekly pickup.
 Simply fill the compost cart first, then set out as many paper leaf bags as you need.
 No overflow stickers needed.
+Non-participating customers have other options to dispose of leaves and other yard material.
+Refer to the Compost the Fall page for more information.

 Will finished compost be available to customers?